Wilhelm Groener

 Karl Eduard Wilhelm Groener (/de/; 22 November 1867 – 3 May 1939) was a Württemberg–German general and politician, who served as the final Chief of the Great General Staff and Reich Minister of Transport, Defence and the Interior.

-After a confrontation with Erich Ludendorff the Quartermaster general (Erster Generalquartiermeister) of the German Army, Groener was reassigned to a field command.
+After a confrontation with Erich Ludendorff, the Quartermaster general (Erster Generalquartiermeister) of the German Army, Groener was reassigned to a field command.
 When Ludendorff was dismissed in October 1918, Groener succeeded him.
-Groener worked with the new Social Democratic president Friedrich Ebert to foil a left-wing take-over during the German Revolution of 1918–19.
+Groener worked with the new Social Democratic president Friedrich Ebert to foil a left-wing take-over during the German Revolution of 1918–1919.
 Under his command, the army bloodily suppressed popular uprisings throughout Germany.

 Groener tried to integrate the military, which was dominated by an aristocratic and monarchistic officer corps, into the new republic.
 After resigning from the army in the summer of 1919, Groener served in several governments of the Weimar Republic.
 He was pushed out of the government in 1932 by Kurt von Schleicher, who was working on a pact with the Nazis.

 Early life

 Wilhelm Groener was born in Ludwigsburg in the Kingdom of Württemberg as the son of Karl Eduard Groener (1837–1893), regimental paymaster, and his wife Auguste (née Boleg, 1825–1907) on 22 November 1867.
 After attending gymnasium at Ulm and Ludwigsburg, where his father had been stationed, Groener entered the 3.
 Württembergische Infanterie Regiment Nummer 121 of the Württemberg Army in 1884.
 In 1890, he was promoted to Bataillonsadjutant and from 1893 to 1896 attended the War Academy at Berlin, where he finished top of his class.
 In 1899, Groener married Helene Geyer (1864–1926) in Schwäbisch Gmünd.
-They had a daughter, Dorothea Groener-Geyer (b.1900).
+They had a daughter, Dorothea Groener-Geyer (b.
+1900).

 Military career

 Pre-war

 As a captain, he won appointment to the General Staff in 1899 and was attached to the railway section, where he worked for the next 17 years.
 This was only interrupted for the usual assignments to other locations, from 1902 to 1904 he was Kompaniechef of Infantry Regiment 98 at Metz, from 1908 to 1910 he was with the XIII Army Corps and in 1910 he became a battalion commander in Infantry Regiment 125 at Stuttgart.
 In 1912, as a lieutenant-colonel, Groener became head of the railway section at the General Staff.
-His plans for the extension of the railway network and for deployment routes were based the deployment plans of Alfred von Schlieffen, the Chief of the General Staff of the German Army from 1891 to 1906.
+His plans for the extension of the railway network and for deployment routes were based on the deployment plans of Alfred von Schlieffen, the Chief of the General Staff of the German Army from 1891 to 1906.